VikVelev/Icarus/README.md

 # Currently hosted at: nowhere, currently working on it

 # How to run on your machine
 It is wrapped in a docker container.
-A minio docker will be added soon.
 Requires a build first.
 If you haven't built it before it will start automatically with 'up' but if you have and you just updated you should rebuild.

 ```bash
     git clone https://github.com/VikVelev/CiD-Platform